 It can be a good idea to go to a tile supplier and ask if you can get some samples.
 You can place those sample colors where the tile will go, and see how you feel about the combinations of colors.

 When you decide what tile you want to buy, it’s important to find the size and shape that fits your project.
 At the very least, make sure you can cut the shapes you need!
 Sometimes you can buy precut tiles in the shape you need, but other times you’ll have to cut the tiles on your own.

 But how do you cut tile?
 Isn’t it made of ceramic?

 Whether you get a wet tile saw or a manual cutter to cut your tiles, you should be able to make both straight and angled cuts.
 Many tile projects involving Penrose tile patterns will have regular shapes like diamonds, which you should be able to cut easily.
 If you want to use irregular shapes, you’ll have to determine whether a particular type of tile cutter can perform irregular cuts.

-Whatever way you go, it’s important to follow all the safety procedures for cutting tile.
+Either way, it’s important to follow all the safety procedures for cutting tile.
 Besides the cutters themselves, the edges of the tile can be quite sharp when cut!

-Once you have your pattern all set up and your tiles picked out, it’s time to actually lay the tile!
+Once you have your pattern all set and your tiles picked out, it’s time to actually lay the tile!
 This can be a tricky process, but the end result is always amazing.

 Once you have a good surface, spread enough tile mud or tile adhesive for a few tiles.
 You should start in a corner or space that won’t be seen a lot.
-This way, any mistakes you might make aren’t easily seen.
+This way, any mistakes you might make aren’t easily visible.

 Then take something like a RUBI notched trowel and scrape grooves in the mud at a 45-degree angle.
 You should apply a thin layer to the back of each tile as well.
 This makes it easier for the tile to stick and not slide around.